 The Company has 50 million shares of preferred stock authorized, 5 million of which have been reserved for issuance under the Stockholder Protection Rights Agreement.
-No shares of preferred stock had been issued at August 31, 2010 and 2009.
+No shares of preferred stock had been issued at August 31, 2011 and 2010, respectively.